finkbeiner-lab/protein-interaction-mapper/README.md

 You can preview the production build with `npm run preview`.

 > To deploy, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for the target environment.

+Deployments are automatically updated upon committing to `main`.